 I love how these three Movie Talks have images that can be talked about with beginning level language.
 And, I find MadameSay’s stories and activities to be high quality and I can use them as they are.
 Movie Talks are fun and motivate students.
 These purchases have saved me hours of preparation in planning for my students.

 The next resource is one I have mentioned before on these pages, Le Petit Journal Francophone from Toward Proficiency.
 This is a short journal of news summaries.
 I paid for the full year and I love how it is updated monthly with current content.
 As I said for the Movie Talks, I appreciate this content because it is so accessible.
 These are good for Intermediate Low learners.
 You can see the resources that I have used with news summaries in my post on Current Events in the World Language Classroom.
+Some articles make their way into my thematic units to be used year after year, not just one time as a current event article.
+For example, an article on Pagnes is now in my unit on clothing.

 Thank you for reading.
 Please leave a comment with what you think is worth paying for!